What Does FFO Mean: A Simple Guide for REIT Investors

 Challenges and Lessons Learned

 Despite strong results, Prologis faced pressure from rising interest expenses and inflation-driven maintenance costs.
-It addressed these challenges through:
+It addressed these by:

 Looking Forward

-Different real estate sectors have distinct operating patterns, costs, and lease terms that directly impact FFO and AFFO calculations.
+Different real estate sectors have distinct operating patterns, costs, and lease terms that directly affect FFO and AFFO calculations.
 Use this table for a quick comparison.

 Global Perspective: IFRS vs. Nareit FFO